engeniousio/orchestrator-docs/docs/ssh.md

 Enter file in which to save the key (/Users/demouser/.ssh/id_rsa):
 ```

-You can press enter here, saving the file to the user home (in this case, my example user is called demouser).
+You can press enter here, saving the file to the user home (in this case, an example user is called demouser).

 ```
 Enter passphrase (empty for no passphrase):